virtualZOB/refs/docs/airports/Class-C/Akron-Canton.md

         - Requests at or below 3000 will be issued
             - "Maintain at or below 3000"
         - Requests higher than 3000 will be issued:
-            - "Maintain 3000, expect higher with depature"
+            - "Maintain 3000, expect higher with Departure"

 ## Ground Control